roblaing/swipl-webapp-howto/README.md

 You need a recent version of SWI Prolog (8.1.5 at time of writing) for the "directory as variable" technique to work.
 The older version installed by my Linux distribution gave an error, so I had to upgrade by compiling from source code to get this to succeed.

-SWI Prolog's [html DCG grammar](http://www.swi-prolog.org/pldoc/doc_for?object=html//1) offers many ways to generate HTML, and the way I'm doing it in this tutorial is fairly long winded &mdash; controlling the entire HTML template myself &mdash; because I'm ideologically opposed to the fashion in web application frameworks of constantly re-inventing HTML and SQL, thereby creating monolithic, unportable, and unmaintainable content management systems.
+SWI Prolog's [html DCG grammar](http://www.swi-prolog.org/pldoc/doc_for?object=html//1) offers many ways to generate HTML, and the way I'm doing it in this tutorial is fairly long winded &mdash; controlling the entire HTML template myself &mdash; because I'm ideologically opposed to the fashion in web application frameworks of hiding the underlying HTML and SQL from users, thereby creating monolithic, unportable, and unmaintainable content management systems.

 ```prolog
 :- http_handler(root(user/User), my_handler_code(User), []).